NVIDIA/jitify/jitify2_user_guide.md

   message.
 Note that this info can always be accessed manually via the `info()` method of the error object.

+- `JITIFY_IGNORE_NOT_TRIVIALLY_COPYABLE_ARGS=0`

+  Defining this macro to 1 before including the jitify header disables the static assertion that kernel launch arguments are trivially copyable.

 <a name="compiler_options"/>

 ## Compiler options